spdes/computational-sde-intro-lecture/README.md

 -  **Exercise 3**. <br>
     18 Nov, 2022.
 Room 101127 Ångström.
 (Swedish) 13:15 - 15:00. <br>
-    In this exercise session, the students should deliver answers to the assignments that are associated with Lectures 7, 8, and 10.
+    In this exercise session, the students should deliver answers to the assignments that are associated with Lectures 6 - 8.

 -  **Student project work presentation**. <br>
     16 Dec, 2022.
 Room 101142 Ångström.